 Sound familiar at all?

-I go into considerable detail about the strategy and tactics for knee joint cartilage in my book “The Runner’s Knee Bible”.
-Although the book was written to help runner’s run again, a large percentage of the material is applicable regardless of whether you’re a runner or not.
-Covering over 200 pages of material in a single post is not possible but here are some of the basics.
+I go into considerable detail about the strategy and tactics for knee joint cartilage in my book “The 90 Day Knee Arthritis Remedy”.
+Covering the entire book in a single post is not possible but here are some of the basics.

 Move your joint lightly, easily, and sporadically.
 Injured joints like movement, generally, and dislike being still.
 For an injured knee, I suggest things like a furniture slider, or even a paper plate to place your foot on and slide the foot forward back while in a sitting position.
 You can do this for 5-10 minutes a few times a day and most people find it quite helpful.

 Find a repetitive motion you can do without pain and do it thirty minutes a day.
 I like the Total Trainer because it’s easy to find a comfortable load level to perform squats.
 Other options include cycling, walking in a pool, some elliptical machines.
 Remember that you have to gradually increase the load or pressure in order to strengthen the joint surface.
 The biggest mistake people make is keeping the load levels the same for long periods of time or increasing the loads too quickly.